sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

 ### Run business process

-1. Once you have successfully deployed the business process with an API trigger, you can view the API trigger in the **Overview** section by clicking the **Triggers** tab.
+Once you have successfully deployed the business process with an API trigger, you can view the API trigger in the **Overview** section by clicking the **Triggers** tab.

-    Click **View** to see context of the workflow API.
+1. Click **View** to see context of the workflow API.

     <!-- border -->![Triggers](4.png)

 2. You can view the API URL and the payload that must be sent to start the process.
 Copy the payload, which will be used in later steps.
+If you go into the deployed view of the process, you can see the API details of how you can call the API Trigger:

+    1. The API triggers can be called via the public REST API and are available in SAP Business Accelerator Hub.
+    2. The URL shown in the screenshot below is the complete API URL where:
+        - `https://spa-api-gateway-bpi-eu-prod.cfapps.sap.hana.ondemand.com` is the host URL and will change depending upon the system you have deployed the process.
+        - `/workflow/rest/v1/workflow-instances` is the relative URL to start the workflow and remains static.
+    3. Method: POST
+    4. The payload in the screenshot is the body of the POST API call.

+    The API documentation to initiate the workflow/process can be found in [SAP Business Accelerator Hub](https://api.sap.com/api/SPA_Workflow_Runtime/resource).

     Details of the payload:

     |  **Name**    | **Details**
     |  :------------- | :-------------
     |  `definitionId`       | ID of the process after it is deployed
     |  `context`     | The data to be sent to the process.
-In ours, we defined the `salesorderdetails` and all its fields.
+In yours, you defined the `salesorderdetails` and all its fields.

     <!-- border -->![Run](4.1.png)